 Did someone nod their head in response to a question rather than vocalizing their consent?
 Was there a moment when someone rolled their eyes or made a face to express discontent?
 How about even just a shot of someone walking into a bank before beginning a conversation with a teller?

 Imagine how confusing your understanding of the video would be if you couldn’t see all of these unspoken gestures and actions.
 When creating a video for the visually impaired you need to focus on ways to make the visual content accessible to the ears, and not just the eyes.

 Many content producers are familiar with the idea of alt tags for images.
 These tags provide both bots and humans with a written description of any given image.
 For example, the alt tag for the image at the head of this post is “an online video beginning adapted for the deaf and visually impaired”.

 If for some reason the site you’re viewing is having trouble loading a featured image, you’ll see the alt tag description, and so even though you cannot see the image, you know what it is.
-When trying to relay information or market to consumers who are visually impaired, the alt tag is essential.
+When trying to relay information or market to consumers who are visually impaired online, the alt tag is essential.

 In a similar fashion, audio description provides this same kind of information to the visually impaired.
 Essentially, you could look at audio description as a series of alt tags that describe anything meaningful which occurs in the video (and which is not already expressly said via dialogue).

 Note, did you notice we said meaningful?
 Adapting online videos with audio description does not require you to describe everything on the screen — to do so would require a massive amount of time and most likely only serve to confuse the viewer as they try to process every single description.

 Stick to the significant visual content — aka the content that is necessary to convey the overall meaning of the video.

 For instance, unless it’s relevant to the video as a whole, you don’t have to describe what each person is wearing.
 You also don’t have to describe what the dog is doing in the background, assuming everyone will understand the video without that description.